ET sensitivity to the anisotropic Stochastic Gravitational Wave Background: Introduction

 The most immediate step to disentangle the cosmological and astrophysical components of the SGWB is through the spectral dependence of its average (monopole) amplitude.
 Beside this, crucial information will be contained in its directionality dependence.
-The angular anisotropies (namely, the difference between the SGWB from any given direction, and the average monopole value) provide information about the angular distribution of the astrophysical sources and might also become a tool to trace astrophysical or cosmological structures.
-Anisotropies in the astrophysical background correlate with the Large Scale Structure distribution, due to both how the GW originate and on how they propagate to arrive to Earth) \cite{SGWB-astro}.
+The angular anisotropies (namely, the difference between the SGWB from any given direction, and the average monopole value) provide information about the angular distribution of the astrophysical sources \cite{SGWB-astro-angular} and might also become a tool to trace astrophysical or cosmological structures \cite{SGWB-astro-sources}.
+Anisotropies in the astrophysical background correlate with the Large Scale Structure distribution, due to both how the GW originate and on how they propagate to arrive to Earth \cite{SGWB-astro-correl}.
 Anisotropies in the cosmological component can also be inherent in their production mechanism \cite{Geller:2018mwu,Bartolo:2019zvb} or originate from the GW propagation in the perturbed cosmological background \cite{SGWB-cosmo,Bartolo:2019oiq}.
-This might also imprint a non-Gaussian statistics to the cosmological SGWB angular anisotropies, so that the SGWB might also be a new probe of primodial non-Gaussianity \cite{Bartolo:2019oiq}.
+This might also imprint a non-Gaussian statistics to the cosmological SGWB angular anisotropies, so that the SGWB might also be a new probe of primordial non-Gaussianity \cite{Bartolo:2019oiq}.
+To characterize the anisotropies, one typically decomposes the SGWB in spherical harmonics $Y_{\ell m}$ (in one given chosen fixed cosmological frame), and then studies the correlation between different multipoles of this decomposition.

+Any measurement ($m$) of the SGWB is affected by noise ($n$) and, if present, by a signal ($s$).
+Denoting by ``1'' and ``2'' the measurements from two different detectors, the expected signal to noise ratio (SNR) is schematically of the form